THE ARCHITECTS CLUB

 Oak wood extract

-Martini time at an English Fumoir bar in 1930s London.
-A woody amber fragrance with notes of: Juniper berry oil, angelica root, lemon peel oil, bitter Orange, pepper wood, guaiac wood, oak wood, vanilla absolute and amber.
+Inside a cozy wood paneled room of velvet banquetes and wood, blond tobacco and smoky vanilla mix with the crisp herbal notes of gin.
+It’s Martini time at a plush English Fumoir bar in 1930s London.
+THE ARCHITECTS CLUB is a comforting, smoky vanilla with an amber woody base and an cool dry gin opening.
+Notes include: Juniper berry oil, angelica root, lemon peel oil, pepper wood, guaiac wood, oak wood, vanilla absolute and amber.

 Cocktail time, March 1930, London.